-Explaining Shoes: The Oxford
+Explaining Shoes: The Oxford and Derby

 In earlier years, my tattered shoes reminded the world more of an old dog leash than a shoe displaying fine craftsmanship.
 Almost literally, as long as they covered my feet and somewhat matched my outfit, I paid no attention to them.
 In fact, as I think back beyond a certain point, I cannot visualize any single pair of shoes I ever owned.
 In more recent years, I have collected a number of excellent pairs.
 Now that I am aware of the details, I can picture most of my shoe purchases.